Skip to main content

 The landowner must compare the cost of nutrients removed from the field versus the income potential from selling the stalks.
 They will also want to consider the value of an earlier planting date and reduced stover to plant through.

-Grazing and baling corn stalks may have financial and agronomic benefits for the landowner, as well as providing feed resources for cattle producers.
-Determine the correct amount of stover removal for the field based on corn yield, nutrient costs, amount of stover removed, and the value of the harvested product.
+Grazing and baling corn stalks may have financial and agronomic benefits for the landowner and provide feed resources for cattle producers.
+Based on corn yield, nutrient costs, the amount of stover removed, and the value of the harvested product, determine the correct amount of stover removal for the field.

 Reference and Additional Resources